wso2/docs-is/en/docs/references/extend/host-authentication-endpoint-on-a-different-server.md

 6. Open the `<TOMCAT_HOME>/bin/catalina.sh` file and add the following `JAVA\_OPTS`:

     !!!
 Info
-        Be sure to replace `$IS_HOME` with the correct path where WSO2 IS resides to point to the files inside the security folder.
+        Be sure to replace `$IS_HOME` with the path to your WSO2 IS distribution.

     ``` xml
     JAVA_OPTS="$JAVA_OPTS --Djavax.net.ssl.keyStore=$IS_HOME/repository/resources/security/wso2carbon.jks -Djavax.net.ssl.keyStorePassword=wso2carbon"